 Women's History Month Book List

-March is Women’s History Month - a month to remember and celebrate women who have transformed history and inspired others to transform their world.
-It's also a time to take action, educate yourself, use your voice and commit to using your own #PowerToChange!
+March is Women’s History Month; a time to honour and celebrate women who have dared to transform history and inspired others to transform their world.
+It's also a time to recommit ourselves to daring to drive change too.

-The first novel written and published in English by a Kurdish woman, Daughters of Smoke and Fire follows a Kurdish family living in Iran while weaving in the history of oppression and genocide that Kurdish people have endured.
+This is the first novel written and published in English by a Kurdish woman.
+In Daughters of Smoke and Fire, Homa follows a Kurdish family living in Iran while weaving in the history of oppression and genocide that Kurdish people have endured.

 This is a story of two sisters with very different destinies - one sold into slavery and the other, a slave trader's wife.
 Gyasi tells the story of their family, across three continents and seven generations, from the Gold Coast of Ghana to plantations in Mississippi and dive bars in Harlem.